dsimard/ready.js/README.md

           dest : "./minified", // the destination of your compiled files }

-4. run `echo 'node ready.js/ready.js ready.conf.js' >> .git/hooks/pre-commit`
+4. run `echo 'node ready.js/bin/ready.js ready.conf.js' >> .git/hooks/pre-commit`

 Then, **every time you commit**, ready.js will be run.

+## How to watch your javascript files for errors with jslint

+run `node ready.js/bin/ready.watch.js ready.conf.js`

 ## Alternative installations